 Copper River Delta

 The current SEG (32,000–67,000) for this stock was adopted in 2003 and was developed using the percentile approach of Bue and Hasbrouck (unpublished) and peak aerial escapement counts from 17 index systems.
 For this review the data set was updated through 2018, and an additional index system (Pleasant Creek), which has been flown consistently since 1982, was added.
-Recommendations from Clark et al. 2014 and yield analysis were applied to determine escapements that provide sustained yield (Appendix A3).
+Recommendations from Clark et al. (2014) and yield analysis were applied to determine escapements that provide sustained yield (Appendix A3).
 This stock is low contrast (4.1) with an average harvest rate likely greater than 40% and high measurement error (aerial surveys).
 A percentile approach is not recommended for stocks with average harvest rates of .4 or greater (Clarke et al. 2014).

 We calculated yields from complete brood years (1981–2013) and generated Markov yield tables.
-Yield analysis indicated highest (>350,000) mean yields occur within an aerial escapement index range of 40,000–50,000, and that escapement indices from 20,000 to 50,000 produce average yields greater than 218,000.
-Based on these results the committee recommends the Copper River Delta coho salmon SEG be updated to 32,000–50,000.
+Yield analysis indicated highest mean yields (>350,000) occur within an aerial escapement index range of 40,000–50,000, and that escapement indices from 20,000 to 50,000 produce average yields greater than 218,000.
+Based on these results the committee recommends the Copper River Delta coho salmon SEG be updated to a range of 32,000–50,000.
 The change in this goal has allocative implications for Copper River Delta subsistence, commercial, and sport fisheries.

 SOCKEYE SALMON